-Consistent with the goals of courses approved for Advanced GE in Area V, "English 117B: Global Film, Literature and Cultures" focuses on the literature, film, and theory in order to:
+Consistent with the goals of courses approved for Advanced GE in Area V, "English 123B: Literature for Global Understanding--Africa" focuses on the literary expressions of Africa in order to:

-- 1. Help students appreciate literature and film as a form of human expression and understand how that expression responds to historical contexts, events, and perspectives in an increasingly globalized world; - 2.
-Increase students' understanding of other cultural traditions, and how cultures in general both develop distinctive features and interact with other cultures.
+1. Help students appreciate literature as a form of human expression and understand how that expression has developed over time in different cultures;

+2. Increase students' understanding of how other cultural traditions have influenced American culture and society, and how cultures in general both develop distinctive features and interact with other cultures.

-With reference to the artistic texts and literatures included in this course, students will examine and understand how Islamic cultures and peoples interact and interrelate to the rest of the world as a result of local and global historical events and cultural, political, and economic forces.
+With reference to the artistic texts and literatures of India included in this course, students will examine and understand how cultures and peoples of this region interact and interrelate to the rest of the world as a result of local and global historical events and cultural, political, and economic forces.
 Students taking the course are expected to:

-- 1. Gain a knowledge and understanding of Islamophobia and Orientalism through theory and the literatures and artistic texts produced by its various Muslim and other Eastern cultures and peoples; - 2.
-Learn to contextualize the knowledge and understanding of cultural Islam in terms of its interrelationships and interactions with local and global historical events and cultural, political, and economic forces; - 3.
-Acquire, through individual as well as collaborative efforts, skills of reading, explicating, discussing, analyzing, interpreting, debating, and writing about texts pertaining to literatures and film: - 4.
-Acquire and maintain a personal tolerance and/or appreciation of the different perspectives and values offered in the literatures and artistic texts produced by cultures and peoples of various Muslim-majority countries;
+- 1. Gain a knowledge and understanding of India through the literatures and artistic texts produced by its various cultures and peoples; - 2.
+Learn to contextualize the knowledge and understanding of India in terms of its interrelationships and interactions with local and global historical events and cultural, political, and economic forces; - 3.
+Acquire, through individual as well as collaborative efforts, skills of reading, explicating, discussing, analyzing, interpreting, debating, and writing about texts pertaining to literatures produced by cultures and peoples of India; - 4.
+Learn to develop, as a habit of mind, a keen interest in the global and local histories, and cultural, political, and economic forces that have come to shape the affairs in India and in the world; - 5.
+Acquire and maintain a personal tolerance and/or appreciation of the different perspectives and values offered in the literatures and artistic texts produced by cultures and peoples of India; - 6.
+Develop a sense of commitment to the well-being of the world by sharing cultural tolerance and appreciation with one's own immediate community.